iNotes and Dedications

 010 "Pieces of Hate" - story idea

-Missive: A course to Peace cannot be navigated through the stormy passage of Getting Even.
+Missives: A course to Peace cannot be navigated through the stormy passage of Getting Even.
+The hardest thing around to swallow isn't Barb's cooking; it's pride.

 011 "Phil and Pim's Excellent Adventure" - story idea